Lazarus and the Rich Man Parable Life Lessons

 1. God Hasn’t Forgotten About You

 Let’s begin our life lessons of the Parable of the Rich Man and Lazarus from the perspective of Lazarus.
 Lazarus had been destitute for a long while.
 He was homeless, sick, hurting, and hungry.
-He must have wondered if God had forgotten about him or didn’t care about him.
-But God never forgets about any of His people.
-So then why did Lazarus suffer so long?
-Why do good people suffer today?
-Why has God allowed you to carry the burdens you carry?
+He might have wondered if God had forgotten about him or didn’t care about him.

 These are common questions we ask ourselves.
 Do these bad things occur or continue to exist because God doesn’t care about the people affected?
-Even if we don’t have clear answers as to ‘why’ some people seem to have an especially hard lot in life, we can be one hundred percent certain that it’s not because God’s forgotten about them or punishing them.
-He assures us many times in the Bible, most notably in the beautiful Beatitudes (Matthew 5.
-Also see my free devotional) He said blessed are the poor in spirit and those who mourn because someday (in heaven) they would be rewarded accordingly.
+Even if we don’t have clear answers as to why some people seem to have an especially hard lot in life, we can be one hundred percent certain that it’s not because God’s forgotten about them or is punishing them.

-Does it seem fair?
-By human standards, it doesn’t seem fair.
-But God doesn’t have human terms.
-God’s ways are beyond our ways.
-Somehow, God uses everything for good.
 If we had witnessed Jesus suffering on the cross, all we would have seen through our human eyes is how painful and terrifying His experience was.
-In Jesus’ humanity and at His lowest point, He actually felt abandoned (forsaken) by God.
-But in hindsight, we can see that, although it was a painful experience for Jesus, the good that it brought about in offering salvation to the world was an unimaginable gift to humankind.
+In Jesus’ humanity and at His lowest point, He felt abandoned (forsaken) by God.

 When we feel forlorn and forsaken, we can use the example of Jesus on the cross to remember that God is with us, even in our suffering.
 Somehow and someway, even when we don’t understand it, God uses it for good.
 A beautiful reward awaits the suffering.
 In the meantime, He’s right alongside you.